danrot/advanced-webapplications-with-symfony/advanced-webapplications-with-symfony.md

 ```

-The Order entity also has an UUID and the other side of the order-product
+The purchase entity also has an UUID and the other side of the order-product
 relation.
 It does not include the `JoinColumn` annotation, since this field is
 not represented in the database.
 But doctrine needs this metadata in order to
 make the relation work in both directions.